The Mechanics of Reputation

 Is your brand your logo?
 Your design aesthetic?
 Your mission statement or value proposition?

 “Your brand is what people think about when they hear your name.”

 But is it actually true?

-I believe that the thing people are thinking about when they hear your organization's name is actually your reputation.
-Your brand is one of the tools you can use to steer that reputation in a specific direction.
+I believe that the thing people are thinking about when they hear your name is actually your reputation.
+Your brand is one of the tools you can use to steer your reputation in a desired direction.

 Your Reputation: The Car